 Berentsen and La Roche embrace the temporary and the transient to explore the gap between the tangible world and the words we use to remember and describe it.
-Their work uplifts the value of memories, the translation of personal experiences into shared narratives, and art's role in providing a collective platform to listen to each other and share stories that might otherwise go unheard.
+The exhibition's multilingual accessibility with English, Spanish, and Dutch materials, extends its linguistic reach to resonate with various audiences and cultures.
+Their work uplifts the value of memories and art's role in providing a space to speak to our collective experience of remembering and letting go.